 Goals and Objectives:

-Specifically, the study is designed to provide data on the following questions:
+Specifically, the study was designed to provide data on the following questions:

 - What are the rates and characteristics of hate crimes coming to criminal justice attention in the U.S., and what percentage of hate crimes reported to law enforcement end in arrest?